 (a) . (b)

-Figure 3.8: In 3.8a, the portion of high confidence PSMs (q-value ≤ 1%) in the sampled dataset from the second experiment is plotted on the y-axis.
+Figure 3.8: Proportion of high confidence PSMs (q-value ≤ 1%) in the subsampled dataset.
 In 3.8b, the ratio of high confidence PSMs found after to before re-calculating the FDR in the sampled dataset is plotted.
 In both cases, the x-axis shows the datasets size, and the data from every of the 10 repetitions is shown combined in a boxplot.